romandunets/node-express-skeleton/README.md

  * How to set up JWT authentification for private routes
  * How to encrypt user passowrd in database

+## Features
+Unathorized user can only create a new user account.
+Every authorized user can manage his own set of items using the full set of CRUD operations.

 ## Test database
 The repository already contains test database dump under `db/seeds/` directory in json format.